isomerpages/moe-nanchiauhigh/_resources-one-stop-portals/Admission to NCHS/FAQs for DSA.md

 with different talent areas.
 <br>Your child is encouraged to consider his/her choices carefully and manage
 the time and effort participating in multiple trials and interviews.</p>
-<p><strong>13.
-How many years do the DSA applicants need to commit to the CCA in Hua Yi?</strong>
+<p><strong>12.
+How many years do the DSA applicants need to commit to the CCA in Nan Chiau High School?</strong>
 <br>They are required to honour the commitment to the allocated CCA for the
-entire duration of their schooling years in Hua Yi.</p>
+entire duration of their schooling years in Nan Chiau High School.</p>
 <p><strong>14.
 How many offers will my child receive from a DSA-Sec school if my child has applied to two talent areas from the same school?</strong>
 <br>If your child has applied to two talent areas in a school, the school
 will make <u>only one DSA offer </u>in a specific talent area.
 The offer